nautechsystems/nautilus_trader/docs/integrations/databento.md

 When decoding and normalizing Databento to Nautilus we generally assign the Databento `ts_recv` value to the Nautilus `ts_event` field, as this timestamp is much more reliable and consistent, and is guaranteed to be monotonically increasing per instrument.
+The exception to this are the `DatabentoImbalance` and `DatabentoStatistics` data types, which have fields for all timestamps
+- as the types are defined specifically for the adapter.

 ```{note}
 See the following Databento docs for further information: